Categorical cyclic homology and filtered $\mathcal{D}$-modules on stacks: Koszul duality: Filtered Koszul duality and BGa -equivariant sheaves

 \section{Filtered Koszul duality and \texorpdfstring{$B\bG_a$}{BGa}-equivariant sheaves}

-In Section \ref{ren loops} we considered a Koszul duality between the categories $\IndCoh(\wh{\bT}_X[\ng1])$ and $\QCoh(\bT^*_X)$.
-The former category has a $\QCoh(B\bG_a)$-action, for which we can consider the corresponding equivariant category and Tate localized category.
-Likewise, the latter category has a deformation quantization over $\QCoh(\bT^*_X)$ to a category of $\cD$-modules.
-In this section we extend Koszul duality to these settings.
+In this section we extended linear Koszul duality, which lives over $B\bG_m$, to a ``filtered'' Koszul duality living over $\bA^1/\bG_m$, matching $\QCoh(B\bG_a)$-equivariance structures with the deformation quantization of $\QCoh(\bT^*_X)$ to $\cD$-modules.
 In Section \ref{sec bga} we review some basic notions regarding group actions on categories, and address an important technical point: when we equivariantize the category $\IndCoh(\wh{\bT}_X[\ng1])$ with respect to $B\bG_a$, we must do so at the level of small categories (or equivalently, we consider a renormalized large category) in order to have an interesting Tate construction.
-This will be discussed in Section \ref{sec bga}; the reader may also wish to consult \cite{ihes}.

 In Section \ref{sec omega}, we review an explicit model for the category of $B\bG_a$-equivariant sheaves on $\bT_X[\ng1]$ in the case where $X$ is a scheme in terms of ``mixed'' $\Omega$-complexes.
-We then introduce the category of filtered $\cD$-modules on a scheme, which we define as sheaves of modules for the Rees algebra attached to the $\cD_X$ in line with classical definitions \cite{MHM} (as opposed to an approach via the de Rham stack \cite{crystals and dmod} or the Hodge stack \cite{tasos hodge}).
-In Proposition \ref{d mod descent} we establish that this category satisfies smooth descent, which allows for a definiton for $X$ a stack.
+In Section \ref{sec dmod} we then introduce the category of filtered $\cD$-modules on a scheme.
 In Section \ref{kd sec} we prove the desired Koszul duality results.
-We deal with the case of schemes (and compatibility with smooth pullback) in Theorem \ref{kd schemes}.
-This functoriality then allows us to establish the claims for stacks by descent in Theorem \ref{kd kperf}.
-Finally, we work out the example of $BG$ explicitly in Example \ref{dmod BG exmp}.
+Finally, we work out the example of $BG$ explicitly in Section \ref{dmod BG exmp}.